SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "If you're gonna make me watch this disaster, we're gonna need a _whole_ lot more popcorn."
 - "It's not that I object so much to you re-inventing the wheel, as much as I want you to keep it being _round._"
+- "For most sociopaths, 'guilt' is a difficult and largely irrelevant abstraction.
+It strongly condemns our era in history that this is a relevant observation."